iceman3k/stremio-docker-nvenc/README.md

 Hardware acceleration is automatically detected.
 To enable it, you must expose your GPU device to the container.

+### FFMPEG NVENC Support

+This project includes a fix for NVIDIA NVENC hardware acceleration support in Stremio.
+The fix involves a wrapper script that corrects an invalid argument passed to FFmpeg by Stremio's `hls-converter`.

+A huge credit goes to the `tsaridas/stremio-docker` project, which provided the majority of the code and inspiration for this work.

+This project was also assisted by the Gemini CLI and Grok.

 **Support for Intel/AMD GPU Transcoding (VAAPI)**

 If you have a supported Intel or AMD GPU on Linux, you can enable hardware transcoding by passing the `dri` device to the container: